 A good thing to look for when buying in ear monitors is the bass response they produce.
 It is not make or break however, being able to hear the bass and low end frequencies is better for an overall sound and gives you a better feel as a guitar player.
 It sound weird when put into words but the benefits of good bass response can be felt immediately.

 You'll be wearing in ears when practicing most likely as well as when playing a gig so for that reason it is important that the in ear monitors fit your ears comfortably.
 A comfortable set of in ears that fits well can make you sometimes forget that you even have them in your ears.

 This may not be an important aspect for some to consider but for other guitar players, the discreteness of the in ears is essential.
 Good in ears need to wrap around the ears and look neat and discreet.

 A good set of in ear monitors need to be built well.
 They do not only need to be built well but they need to be able to last and withstand constant use and abuse that comes from gigs and live performances.

 Now for the List of the best in ear monitors for guitar players under 200..

 1) Shure SE215 In Ear Monitors

 Shure in ear monitors in general, are probably the world's most popular brand and it no different when it comes to this SE215 model.
 The SE215 could be considered the most widely used in ear monitors for professional and amateur musicians world.

 These are a great choice for the professional gigging musician looking to get a full range of sound from their in ear monitors.
-The SE215's are used and favoured by many musicians world wide.
-Shure do however offer a similar and more expensive model in their 315 model which is can be found here.
+The SE215's are used and favored by many musicians worldwide.
+Shure do however offer a similar and more expensive model in their 315 models which is can be found here.